 - Find a safe cosy place for your cafe.
 It should be in a quiet, sheltered and safe spot.
 Of course, hedgehogs need to be able to get in and out of your garden to start with, so if that isn't yet the case, start by creating small access holes into your garden so that hedgehogs can get in and out.

 - Get a sturdy box (wood or plastic) with a removable lid for your feeding station.
 It needs to be big enough for a hedgehog to fit through, but small enough to keep any curious cats or foxes out!

 Create a hedgehog-sized hole at the base of one of the sides of your box.
 It should be about 13 cm square so the hog can get in and out safely.
 If your box is wooden, you’ll need a saw.
 If your box is plastic, carefully use a sharp knife - remember to get an adult to help you with this bit!

-Cover the edges of the hole with duct-tape to make sure there are no sharp bits which could hurt your hedgehogs.
+Cover the edges of the hole with duct tape to make sure there are no sharp bits that could hurt your hedgehogs.